snowplow/marketing-attribution-accelerator/content/modeling/modeling_4.md

 post = ""
 +++

-Data from the fractribution dbt package should now be in your warehouse.
+Data from the snowplow_fractribution dbt package should now be in your warehouse.
 Next we need to create the report table.
 There are two ways to to this - by pulling a Docker container image or with Python locally.
 ***

 {{< tabs groupId="modeling" >}}